akpw/mktxp/README.md

 ```

 ## Mikrotik Device Config
-For the purpose of device monitoring, it's best to create a dedicated RouterOS device user with minimal required permissions.
-MKTXP just needs ```API``` and ```Read```, so at that point you can go to your router and type something like:
+For the purpose of device monitoring, it's best to create a dedicated RouterOS device user with minimal required permissions. \
+MKTXP only needs ```API``` and ```Read```, so at that point you can go to your router and type:
 ```
 /user group add name=mktxp_group policy=api,read
 /user add name=mktxp_user group=mktxp_group password=mktxp_user_password
 ```
-That's all it takes!
-Assuming you use the user info at the above configurtation file, at that point you already should be able to check your success with ```mktxp print``` command.
+That's all it takes! \
+Now put these user credentials in the above configurtation file, and at that point should already be able to check your success with the ```mktxp print``` command.

 ## Exporting to Prometheus
-For exporting you router metrics to Prometheus, you need to connect MKTXP to it.
-To do that, open Prometheus config file:
+For exporting your router metrics to Prometheus, you need to connect MKTXP to it. \
+To do that, let's edit Prometheus config file:
 ```
 nano /etc/prometheus/prometheus.yml
 ```

-and simply add:
+Now simply add:

 ```
   - job_name: 'mktxp'